 |

-taking both together produces a better result than taking one or the
+Herbal Medicine FAQ Should I take herbs with acupuncture?
+Herbs and acupuncture have a strong synergistic effect.
+That is, taking both together produces a better result than taking one or the other.

 Can I take herbal formulas without acupuncture?